nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ---

-### Currency Conversion Component
+### Currency Manager Component

-The `CurrencyConversion` class is responsible for all currency related operations performed on entries in Stonks XD.
+The `CurrencyManager` class is responsible for all currency related operations performed on entries in Stonks XD.
 It can convert all these entries to a given currency type, track the current type and list the available types for conversion as prompted by the user using appropriate commands.

-The class diagram below shows the structure of the `CurrencyConversion` class:
+The class diagram below shows the structure of the `CurrencyManager` class:

 -- Work in progress --